skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200206 - corporeal epistemics - presentation plan.md

 >Furthermore, Damásio’s theory emphasizes that notions like experience, consciousness and perception are not abstract concepts, but are active embodied practices resulting from a continuous, recursive interaction with the environment.[@de_lima_trans-meaning_2013 p.24]

-Placing my scepticism aside, I feel comfortable to suggest that Shaun and I both _showed_ or _formed_ examples of people deploying or revealing embodied knowledge.
-What That the experiences were rich for us.
-And not occasionally rich; _always_ rich; it happened every time.
-It was no fluke.
-They were consistently rich and complex experiences.
-Variable, but always rich.
-We kept going back to them like children wanting to go back into the water -- excited to try again, to go back in to that state of wildly still abandon.

-that phronesis is “a creative sensitivity to circumstances as they present themselves.”[@pakes_knowing_2009 p.10]

->And if – like Pakes – we try and make epistemic sense of practice-as-research through the work of Aristotle, David Carr and Gilbert Ryle then this only accounts for the phronetic know-how that underpins all practice-as-research projects by any given group or individual.
-Such know-how is common to all research (not just the creative kind)

 I wonder if we can we all agree that there was embodied knowledge in that laboratory dance space?
 But this in itself is an absurd question.
 I mean when is there not embodied knowledge in any room?
 It's here now.
 We don't have to be moving.
 So, do we then mean a certain level or quantity of embodied knowledge?
 Is there some kind of threshold when embodied knowledge becomes useful or noticeable?
 Or when we use the term 'embodied research' do we just mean research that focuses on the body by people with bodies trained and sensitised to the complexities of the moving, sensing body?
 Perhaps I am being provocatively simplistic or stubborn here but sometimes it sure feels as if that embodied emperor isn't wearing any clothes; not that I'd want to point that out.

-proxy of embodied knowledge devalues rich experiences that are unable to be discussed. finger pointing moon.
+proxy of embodied knowledge devalues rich experiences that are unable to be discussed.
+Sheets-Johnstone and Ingold. finger pointing moon.

+I'm going to abandon the term _embody_ (or any of its constructions) now.
+I suggest you try it.
+It's like being let off some crazy circular train that has no stops.
+But, I do feel comfortable to suggest that Shaun and I both _showed_ or _formed_ examples of people deploying or revealing attention to---and sensitivity _of_---the body.
+These were rich and complex experiences ... every time.
+I suspect, but do not know, that part of their richness was because of our _availability_ to movement experiences that though simple in form and appearance, are wildly complex in how they are generated.
+We kept going back to these non-judgemental improvisations like children wanting to go back into the water -- excited to try again, to go back in to that state of wildly still abandon.

+that phronesis is “a creative sensitivity to circumstances as they present themselves.”[@pakes_knowing_2009 p.10]

+>And if – like Pakes – we try and make epistemic sense of practice-as-research through the work of Aristotle, David Carr and Gilbert Ryle then this only accounts for the phronetic know-how that underpins all practice-as-research projects by any given group or individual.
+Such know-how is common to all research (not just the creative kind)

 research is fundamentally about noticing change. that we understand something differently as a consequence of spending time with it. could be intervention, could be a phenomenon. caveat that noticing no change is something as well.